-Tiles Are Heavy
+1. Tiles Are Heavy

 Let’s get the obvious out of the way first.
 Real tiles are heavy!

-And since we had already installed so much furniture and heavy electric-related devices, we weren’t keen on adding any more unnecessary weight to our van.
+And since we had already installed so much furniture and heavy electric-related devices, we weren’t keen on adding unnecessary weight to our van.
 Remember, the heavier the van, the lower the gas efficiency and the more difficult the vehicle is to drive, especially when going off-road.

-Easy To Warp, Rattle, & Crack
+2. Easy To Warp, Rattle, & Crack

-Once the tiles are set and the mortar/grout has dried, tiles have ZERO flexibility to absorb the punishment camper van’s assume throughout van life.
+Once the tiles are set and the mortar/grout has dried, tiles have ZERO flexibility to absorb the punishment camper vans assume throughout van life.
 And sooner or later, cracks in the mortar will start to form.

-With wood furniture, you can at least go around and tighten loose screws once a month, or so.
+With wood furniture, you can at least go around and tighten loose screws once a month or so.
 But with tiles, there’s no way to ‘tighten’ them.
 Once the mortar begins to crack, it’s game over.

-Tiles Are Tricky To Install & Fix
+3. Tiles Are Tricky To Install & Fix

 And lastly, once tiles are set, they’re pretty permanent!
-So if you make a mistake, it’s hard to fix.
+So, if you make a mistake, it’s hard to fix.

-Peel & Stick Faux Tiles For Camper Vans
+Use Peel & Stick Faux Tiles

 Faux Tile Wallpaper

 We understand that a peel-and-stick backsplash may not be everyone’s first choice.
 But we encourage you to give it a try.
-Many people who have toured our van have actually mistaken our faux-tile for the real thing.
+Many people who have toured our van have mistaken our faux tile for the real thing.

-Applying this self adhesive, vinyl wallpaper to your camper’s walls is clean, easy, and quick.
+No experience?
+No problem!
+Applying this self-adhesive vinyl wallpaper to your camper’s walls is clean, easy, and quick.
 Pro tip: Using a heat gun helps to form a stronger adhesion to your walls.

 From simple and plain to colorful and decorative, there are so many types of patterns and designs you can choose from.

-Because of their vinyl material, these faux-tiles are easy to clean, water-resistant, and don’t stain.
+Because of their vinyl material, these faux tiles are easy to clean, water-resistant, and don’t stain.
 Just use a wet wipe to take the grime off the walls.

-In a camper van, we sometimes cannot have everything we want that a normal house has, but there is always a solution or alternative to make our tiny home on wheels look stunning and comfortable to live in.
+In a camper van, we sometimes cannot have everything we want that a typical house has, but there is always a solution or alternative to make our tiny home on wheels look stunning and comfortable to live in.